One-Family House Acoustics

 Application ID: 20169

-The steady state sound pressure level (acoustic energy density) distribution is analyzed for a sound source located in the main living room.
+The steady state sound pressure level and energy density distributions are analyzed for a monopole source located in the living room.
 The reverberation time T60 of the different coupled rooms is then studied using the eigenvalue solver.
-Finally, the energy decay (curves) is found using a time dependent study.
+The transient energy decay is also found using a time dependent study.

 This model example illustrates applications of this type that would nominally be built using the following products:

 however, additional products may be required to completely define and model it.
 Furthermore, this example may also be defined and modeled using components from the following product combinations:

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Specification Chart and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.